squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 - A high degree of compatibility with the `rc.exe` implementation, including [byte-for-byte identical outputs](https://github.com/squeek502/win32-samples-rc-tests/) for a sizable corpus of Microsoft-provided sample `.rc` files (~500 files)
 - A large list of strange/interesting/baffling behaviors of the Windows resource compiler

-My resource compiler implementation, [`resinator`](https://github.com/squeek502/resinator), has now reached relative maturity and has [been merged into the Zig compiler](https://www.ryanliptak.com/blog/zig-is-a-windows-resource-compiler/), so I thought it might be interesting to write about all the weird stuff I found along the way.
+My resource compiler implementation, [`resinator`](https://github.com/squeek502/resinator), has now reached relative maturity and has [been merged into the Zig compiler](https://www.ryanliptak.com/blog/zig-is-a-windows-resource-compiler/) (but is also maintained as a standalone project), so I thought it might be interesting to write about all the weird stuff I found along the way.

 <p><aside class="note">